Conversion Optimization

 When a shopper lands on your store through an ad that promises 50% off on the products, they expect to purchase the product at a lesser rate.

-However, during checkout, if there are any extra costs, then it just frustrates shoppers and nudges them to bounce off.
+However, leading up to checkout, if there are any extra costs, then it just frustrates shoppers and nudges them to bounce off.

 You need to offer a cost breakdown right on the cart page if you want to improve your eCommerce sales.